Saul-Mirone/saul-mirone.github.io/content/blog/the-essence-of-react-component/index.md

 # Just Functions

-Consider the following code for a simple clock, guess what will be printed in the chrome devtools.
+Consider the following code implementing a simple clock, guess what will be printed in the chrome devtools.

 ```javascript
 const Text = () =>  {